Mac and Cheese Cups

 - 8 oz elbow macaroni

-- 2 tbsp butter
+- 2 tbsp salted butter

 - 2 tbsp flour

-- ½ cup milk
+- 1/2 cup whole milk

-- 8 oz Cracker Barrel aged reserve, grated
+- 8 oz sharp cheddar cheese grated

 - Grease a nonstick mini muffin pan very well with butter or nonstick cooking spray.
 Preheat the oven to 400 degrees F.

 - After you’ve cooked and drained the pasta, return the empty pasta pot to the heat and turn the heat down to medium.
 Melt the butter and add the paprika.
 Add the flour and stir the mixture around for 2 minutes.
 While whisking, add the milk.
 The mixture will be very thick, but that’s intentional.
 Just make sure you have stirred out any lumps.
 Remove the pot from the heat and add the cheeses and drained pasta, stirring it all together until the cheese and sauce are well distributed.

 - Portion your mac and cheese into the muffin cups, either with a spoon or a 3-tbsp cookie scoop.
 Pack the mac and cheese into the muffin cups with your fingers really well.
-If you don’t pack the mac and cheese down, they won’t hold their shape when you take them out after baking, and you certainly don’t want them to fall apart.
+If you don’t pack the mac and cheese down, they won’t hold their shape when you take them out after baking, and you don’t want them to fall apart.

-- Bake the mac and cheese cups for 15 minutes until bubbling and gooey.
+- Bake the mac and cheese cups for 15 minutes, until bubbling and gooey.
 Remove them to a wire rack to cool for at least 10 minutes, then carefully run a plastic knife or toothpick (assuming you need to not destroy the nonstick coating on your pan) around the edges to loosen.
 Remove the mac and cheese cups from the pan and garnish with chopped chives or scallion greens.
 Enjoy!